stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.mailmerging/mailmerge/get_cleanupparagraphswithpunctuationmarks/_index.md

 ---
+title: Aspose::Words::MailMerging::MailMerge::get_CleanupParagraphsWithPunctuationMarks method
-title: get_CleanupParagraphsWithPunctuationMarks
+linktitle: get_CleanupParagraphsWithPunctuationMarks
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets a value indicating whether paragraphs with punctuation marks are considered as empty and should be removed if the RemoveEmptyParagraphs option is specified.
+description: Aspose::Words::MailMerging::MailMerge::get_CleanupParagraphsWithPunctuationMarks method.
+Gets or sets a value indicating whether paragraphs with punctuation marks are considered as empty and should be removed if the RemoveEmptyParagraphs option is specified in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words.mailmerging/mailmerge/get_cleanupparagraphswithpunctuationmarks/